-Prepaid items increased steadily and significantly from \$1,528,433 in 2013 to \$5,707,146 in 2014 to \$19,675,454 in 2015 driven by significantly increased natural gas contract volumes and steadily falling natural gas prices, which required partial contract prepayments to cover the difference between the forward contract price and the forward market price.
+Prepaid expenses increased steadily and significantly from \$5.7 million in 2014 to \$19.7 million in 2015 and to \$27.3 million in 2016 driven by significantly increased natural gas contract volumes and steadily falling natural gas prices, which required partial contract prepayments to cover the difference between the forward contract price and the forward market price.
 Natural gas contracts are executed in compliance with the SSEA Risk Management Procedures as a means of mitigating power price volatility over the upcoming 5-year horizon.
+A significant volume of the 5- year forward gas contracts were converted to future purchased power contracts in fiscal year 2016.